chrisgrieser/alfred-reminders-today/README.md

 	+ A priority can be specified by adding the respective number of `!`.
 For example, `buy milk!` or `!buy milk` will result in a reminder title `buy milk` with a medium priority (`!` = low, `!!` = medium, `!!!` = high).
 	+ Note that `!` and due time are only parsed when at the start or the end on the input.

+## Installation
 [➡️ Download the latest release of this workflow.](https://github.com/chrisgrieser/alfred-reminders-today/releases/latest)